tplkn/midi_player/README.md

 # midi_player

-A Flutter Plugin to Play midi on iOS and Android uses SoundFont (.sf2) files.
+A Flutter plugin to play midi on iOS and Android uses SoundFont (.sf2) files.

 ## Important notes